 - the PIN must be six numeric characters

 - remember these details as you will be able to save and return to your application as many times as you like before finally submitting it.

 2. From the drop-down menu select the application type: Exchange/Study Abroad.

-3. In the programme choice drop down menu select Erasmus or Study Abroad.
+3. In the programme choice drop down menu select Study Abroad.

 To assess your application, your latest transcript is required from your home institution.
 This must include your current Grade Point Average (GPA) and modules (classes) completed to date.